-- views and pedestrian access between heritage buildings and Ross Creek through the creation of public open space and a plaza as well as waterfront dining, outdoor performance and cultural function opportunities, - a heritage plaza on the corner of Flinders and Blackwood Streets and public open space along Ross Creek, - c. for the Ceremonial Corridor to extend through the historic rail workshops area and provide connectivity between Ross Creek and Flinders Street. - d. for the Ceremonial Corridor to extend north along the historic rail alignment between the Heritage Railway Station and Ross Creek, including weather protection, interpretation of historic character, landscape and activation, - a pedestrian connection from the precinct to the Townsville Railway Station, - f. adequate shady and attractive visitor parking that is integrated within the precinct with streets between Ross Creek and Flinders Street, and - g. a new vehicle entrance and intersection to the Rail workshops site off Flinders Street.
+- views and pedestrian access between heritage buildings and Ross Creek through the creation of public open space and a plaza as well as waterfront dining, outdoor performance and cultural function opportunities, - b. a heritage plaza on the corner of Flinders and Blackwood Streets and public open space along Ross Creek, - c. for the Ceremonial Corridor to extend through the historic rail workshops area and provide connectivity between Ross Creek and Flinders Street, - d. for the Ceremonial Corridor to extend north along the historic rail alignment between the Heritage Railway Station and Ross Creek, including weather protection, interpretation of historic character, landscape and activation, - e. a pedestrian connection from the precinct to the Townsville Railway Station, and - f. a new vehicle entrance and intersection to the former rail workshop buildings site off Flinders Street.

-Built Form and Climate ResponsivenessDevelopment within the City Waterfront Gateway Precinct will provide:
+Built Form and Climate Responsiveness Development within the City Waterfront Gateway Precinct will provide:

-- a. buildings which provide for public realm and design and setbacks appropriate for the use and function and interface with surrounding land, - b. building setbacks that allow for efficient space for services and accessible on-site servicing, - c. for the enhancement and adaptive re-use of the Heritage Railway Station and where feasible of the former rail workshop buildings, - that development does not destroy or substantially reduce the cultural heritage significance of the Heritage Railway Station unless there is no prudent and feasible alternative to carrying out the development, - e. a transitioning of building heights which maintain the primacy of the CBD, with buildings generally increasing from 6 storeys at the historic railyards area end up to 12 storeys towards the CBD end of the precinct and higher north of Aplin Street, - f. at ground level, uses interface with the public realm, encouraging pedestrian movement and activity, via shading and passive design, and - g. residential buildings which are appropriately set back and buffered from railway land, or residential buildings within 100m of railway land which minimise and manage the impacts from transport noise.
+- buildings which provide for public realm and design and setbacks appropriate for the use and function and interface with surrounding land, - b. building setbacks that allow for efficient space for services and accessible on-site servicing, - c. for the enhancement and adaptive re-use of the Heritage Railway Station and where feasible of the former rail workshop buildings, - d. that development does not destroy or substantially reduce the cultural heritage significance of the Heritage Railway Station unless there is no prudent and feasible alternative to carrying out the development, - e. a transitioning of building heights which maintain the primacy of the CBD, with buildings generally increasing from 6 storeys at the historic railyards area end up to 12 storeys towards the CBD end of the precinct and higher north of Aplin Street, and - f. at ground level, uses interface with the public realm, encouraging pedestrian movement and activity, via shading and passive design.